iot-lnu/iotlab-pilotcase-jemac/README.md

    - Integrates with emergency systems for improved safety.

 - Sound Levels
-   - Ensures the podcast remains a sound-free zone for focused tasks.
+   - Ensures the pod remains a sound-free zone for focused tasks.
    - Detects anomalies, serving as an alert system for potential equipment issues.

 - Light Intensity